-The Positive Health Project Pty Ltd is passionate about ensuring people with cancer have access to essential services and support from the moment they receive their diagnosis.
+We are passionate about ensuring people affected by cancer have access to highly specialised support from the moment they receive their diagnosis.
 Many people suffer from an unnecessary physical decline during and after their cancer treatment and this can lead to significant impacts on their health, family, social life, work capacity, the success of their treatment and ultimately their quality of life.
-Cancer Rehabilitation helps people at all stages of their cancer and the focus is on helping people with cancer achieve their goals, maximise their health and give them a sense of control over their cancer.
+The Positive Health Project aims to help people at all stages of their cancer, with a focus on treating the person not the cancer, allowing people to achieve their goals, maximise their health and have a sense of control over their recovery.

 In 2020 we opened the clinic, providing physiotherapy and lymphoedema services to people affected by cancer.
 The clinic was established to help address the lack of services in the local area for supporting people after a cancer diagnosis.
 Our clinic is the only private service in the area dedicated to treating people affected by cancer, working towards providing a highly specialised and positive experience to the local cancer community.

 Hope Spencer is the founder of The Positive Health Project and is an Oncology and Lymphoedema Physiotherapist.

 Hope's focus is on helping people who have been diagnosed with cancer optimise their health and wellbeing.
 Hope works with people at all stages of diagnosis and treatment, using her knowledge and skills to prevent, treat and manage the side effects of cancer and cancer treatment.
 Through the use of hands on treatments and exercise, Hope works with her patients to enhance quality of life and improve survivorship.

 Masters of Physiotherapy